michaelsaxon/analytics2map/README.md

 # analytics2map

 Convert Google Analytics and Clustrmaps visitor telemetry into self-hosted SVG visitor maps that you can embed anywhere.
+All you have to do is fork it and do a little setup!

 ## Features